james-bostock-cx/cx-sast-github-badge/README.md

 ```

 This should result in an executable named `waitress-serve` being added
-to the Python installation’s `scripts` command execution path.
+to the command execution path.

 To run the application:
 ```